What is a hotel pricing strategy?

 - Your availability decreases / occupancy increases

-Before you decide on a pricing strategy you need to ensure you can accurately forecast demand and track changes in your local market.
+Before you decide on a hotel pricing strategy, you need to ensure you can accurately forecast demand and track changes in your local market.
 This data will enable you to make smart decisions throughout the year.

 If you need help keeping track of your property’s performance and the competition, consider using reporting and insights software.

-With all that in mind, here’s a few pricing strategies you could set at your property as a foundation:
+With all that in mind, here are three pricing strategies you could set at your property as a foundation: